litipying/memorialPet/README.md

 A heartwarming application designed to help pet owners memorialize and remember their beloved pets who have crossed the rainbow bridge.

+## The Concept & Value Behind Pet Memorial
+Every pet owner shares a special bond with their furry friends, and cats, as beloved family members, hold a special place in many hearts.
+When a pet passes away, the sadness can be overwhelming.
+That's why we created Pet Memorial—a caring web application designed to help pet owners find comfort and cope with their grief.

 ## Features

 ### 1. Upload Memorial (Step 1)